To reset your cookie settings on this site please click here

 Every effort is made to ensure that the information provided on this website, and in this Privacy Statement, is accurate and up-to-date, but no legal responsibility is accepted for any errors or omissions contained herein.

 We cannot accept liability for the use made by you of the information on this website or in this Privacy Statement, nor do we warrant that the supply of the information will be uninterrupted.
 All material accessed or downloaded from this website is obtained at your own risk.
 It is your responsibility to use appropriate anti-virus software.

 This Privacy Statement applies solely to the data collected by us, and therefore does not also apply to data collected by third party websites and services that are not under our control.
 Furthermore, we cannot be held responsible for the Privacy Statements on third party websites, and we advise users to read these carefully before registering any personal data.

 We are committed to providing a website in which content is accessible to everyone.
 We therefore update our website regularly in order to make it as adaptable as possible.

 For example, users can control the text size of each page within their browser.
 On a PC, holding the “Ctrl” key while pressing the “+” (plus) key will increase text size, and holding the “Ctrl” key while pressing the “-“ (minus) key will decrease the text size.

-Questions and comments regarding this Privacy Statement are welcomed, and should be sent to our Data Protection Officer at firstname.lastname@example.org
+Questions and comments regarding this Privacy Statement are welcomed, and should be sent to DU.firstname.lastname@example.org

-You can also contact our Data Protection Officer if you have any concerns or complaints about the ways in which your personal data has been handled as a result of you using this website.
+You can also contact us if you have any concerns or complaints about the ways in which your personal data has been handled as a result of you using this website.